wrapperband/FTCBlockTimeAnalysis/2017-05-21 FTCTransactionAnalysis/README.md

 **Feathercoin Price charts**

-Monitoring the FTC price chart on https://bitinfocharts.com/feathercoin/ , showed some anomolis with the Bitcoin to FTC price.
-The USD to BTC price had tracked up untill recently and had devided, possibly due to a BTC price drop.
-That requires more in depth analysis as it may be due to trading iin a third currency by the main exchanges.
+Monitoring the FTC price chart on https://bitinfocharts.com/feathercoin/ , showed some anomalies with the Bitcoin to FTC price.
+The USD to BTC price had tracked up until recently and had divided, possibly due to a BTC price drop.
+That requires more in depth analysis as it may be due to trading in a third currency by the main exchanges.

-The expanding and high levels and novel variation promted the analysis.
+The expanding and high levels and novel variation prompted the analysis.

 ![Transaction Peak](https://github.com/wrapperband/FTCBlockTimeAnalysis/blob/master/2017-05-21%20FTCTransactionAnalysis/FTCPrice_162139.png?raw=true)